-Unit 3 How can design and innovation help to optimise chemical processes?
+Unit 3: How can design and innovation help to optimise chemical processes?

-AOS 1 What are the current and future options for supplying energy?

-In this area of study students focus on analysing and comparing a range of fossil fuels and biofuels as energy sources for society, and carbohydrates, proteins, and lipids as fuel sources for the body.
-They write balanced thermochemical equations for the combustion of various fuels.
-The amounts of energy and gases produced in combustion reactions are quantified using stoichiometry.
-They explore how energy can be sustainably produced from chemicals to meet the needs of society while minimising negative impacts on the environment.

-AOS 2 How can the rate and yield of chemical reactions be optimised?

-In this area of study, students explore the factors that affect the rate and yield of equilibrium and electrolytic reactions involved in producing important materials for society.
-Reactants and products in chemical reactions are treated qualitatively through the application of Le Chatelier's principle and quantified using equilibrium expressions, reaction quotients and Faraday's Laws.
-Students explore the sustainability of different options for producing useful materials for society.
+- Current and future options for supplying energy: Students will focus on analysing and comparing energy sources and carbohydrates, proteins, and lipids as fuel sources for the body.
+They will learn about the combustion of fuels and quantify the amounts of energy and gases produced.
+They will explore how energy can be sustainably produced from chemicals to meet the needs of society while minimising impacts on the environment. - Optimisation of rate and yield of chemical reactions: Students will explore the factors that affect the rate and yield of equilibrium and electrolytic reactions.
+Students will explore the sustainability of options for producing materials for society.

-Unit 4 How are carbon-based compounds designed for purpose?
+Unit 4: How are carbon based compounds designed for purpose?